 If your camera has settings for noise reduction or long exposure noise reduction, you should turn those on.
-Also in the settings, change your file type to RAW (this will allow more editing options later).
+Also in the settings, change your file type to RAW+JPEG (this will allow more editing options later).
 JPEGs keep all custom settings and finalizes the image in camera (the camera makes many decisions for you).
 RAW files discard all of your custom settings, but then you can edit all of those same aspects and more in an editing program.
 By shooting in both file types you get the best of both worlds.

 We are going to be using Manual camera mode, but beforehand, while it is still in Auto camera mode, set the focus on your lens to “infinity.”
 You should be in location when you do this.
 First you have to turn off Auto Focus on your lens (a switch on the lens or near the lens on the camera body) or in the camera settings (menu) or both.
 This is NOT the dial that changes camera modes.
 Once you have Auto Focus turned off, you will manually turn the focus ring on the lens to the infinity mark* (the symbol on your lens looks like a sideways number 8).
 It is possible to focus past infinity.
 Today’s autofocus motors need room to make adjustments at higher speeds so the hard stop that you would find on a manual focus lens is not a hard stop on an autofocus lens.
 Look for the symbol and notice that you can probably turn past it.
 Turn back until you are on the symbol.
 Test the focus during daylight (that is why you are setting up early!).
 Focus on a very distant object near the horizon, like a building or a tree.* Take some test shots and then zoom in on the photo review on your LCD screen.
 Make small adjustments to the infinity focus by moving the focus ring on the lens.
 Once you have the focus locked in, you can use a piece of non-stick tape like painters tape or gaffers tape to hold the focus ring in place.
 That way if you bump it in the dark it won’t move.
 You can also use your phone to take a photo of the numbers/markings on the side of your lens once you have it set.
 Then if it does move while you are in the dark you can use the photo and your flashlight to reset it.